Develop and Deploy a Python API with Kubernetes and Docker - part II

 protocol: TCP

 In other words, a deployment file is a declarative update for pods and replica sets.
-The replica set purpose is to maintain a stable set of replicated pods and ensure the availability of a specified number of pods.
+The purpose of the replica set is to maintain a stable set of replicated pods and ensure the availability of a specified number of pods.

-Let's move to the practical part and start by creating a deployment file.
+Let's move to the practical part and create a deployment file.
 This is a basic deployment file:

 apiVersion: apps/v1